 - 1. The Violence Against Women Reauthorization Act of 2013 (Public Law 113-4, 127, Stat.
 54), Title VI, entitled "Safe Homes for Victims of Domestic Violence, Dating Violence, Sexual Assault and Stalking," added some rights to Residents living in properties that are part of Assisted Housing Programs (42 U.S.C.
 14043e etseq.). - 2.
-The protections of VAWA apply to both male and female Residents of Assisted Housing Programs, and affiliated individuals of the Resident who are victims or threatened victims of domestic violence, dating violence, sexual assault and stalking regardless of sex, gender identity, sexual orientation or age. - 3.
-It is important that Residents notify the management office if they are a victim or threatened victim of domestic violence, dating violence, sexual assault or stalking, or if a Resident believes he or she is entitled to claim protected status under VAWA. - 4.
+The protections of VAWA apply to both male and female Residents of Assisted Housing Programs, and affiliated individuals of the Resident who are victims or threatened victims of domestic violence including economic and technological abuse, dating violence, sexual assault and stalking regardless of sex, gender identity, sexual orientation or age. - 3.
+It is important that Residents notify the management office if they are a victim or threatened victim of domestic violence including economic and technological abuse, dating violence, sexual assault or stalking, or if a Resident believes he or she is entitled to claim protected status under VAWA. - 4.
 Staff is able to provide Resident referrals to appropriate agencies. - 5.
 Families in crisis are referred to the police.